apache/maven/apache-maven/README.txt

   Memory:
     No minimum requirement.
   Disk:
-    No minimum requirement.
-Approximately 100MB will be used for your local repository, however this will vary depending on usage and can be removed and redownloaded at any time.
+    Approximately 10MB is required for the Maven installation itself.
+In addition to that, additional disk space will be used for your local Maven repository.
+The size of your local repository will vary depending on usage but expect at least 500MB.
   Operating System:
     No minimum requirement.
-On Windows, Windows NT and above or Cygwin is required for the startup scripts.
-Tested on Windows XP, Fedora Core and Mac OS X.
+Start up scripts are included as shell scripts and Windows batch files.

   Installing Maven
   ----------------

   1) Unpack the archive where you would like to store the binaries, eg:

-    Unix-based Operating Systems (Linux, Solaris and Mac OS X) tar zxvf apache-maven-3.x.y.tar.gz
+    Unix-based operating systems (Linux, Solaris and Mac OS X) tar zxvf apache-maven-3.x.y.tar.gz
-    Windows 2000/XP
+    Windows
       unzip apache-maven-3.x.y.zip

   2) A directory called "apache-maven-3.x.y" will be created.

   3) Add the bin directory to your PATH, eg:

-    Unix-based Operating Systems (Linux, Solaris and Mac OS X) export PATH=/usr/local/apache-maven-3.x.y/bin:$PATH
+    Unix-based operating systems (Linux, Solaris and Mac OS X) export PATH=/usr/local/apache-maven-3.x.y/bin:$PATH
-    Windows 2000/XP
+    Windows
       set PATH="c:\program files\apache-maven-3.x.y\bin";%PATH%

   4) Make sure JAVA_HOME is set to the location of your JDK